MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/sincos---ps.md

--   Wenn die Schreib Maske ". y" lautet:
+-   Wenn die Schreibmaske .y ist:
     ```
     dest.x is not touched by the instruction
     dest.y = sin(V)